You will find a range of online advertising options that charge you per click to your website.

 Paid search marketing is one of the most common types of pay-per-click (PPC) advertising.
-Providers such as Google AdWords and Microsoft Advertising show your ad to users who search for certain keywords.
+Providers such as Google AdWords and Bing Ads show your ad to users who search for certain keywords.
 You set up campaigns by writing ad copy, selecting relevant keywords and choosing a suitable landing page on your site.

 Display ads are banner, image or text ads that appear on different websites, selected to target particular audiences.
 These ads will link to your website.
 They generally return a lower click-through rate than search ads, but can be useful for building brand awareness.

 Social media advertising

 Social media platforms, such as Facebook, have high numbers of users who could be your potential customers.
 PPC advertising on these platforms can help you achieve higher click-through rates to your website.
 Campaigns can help increase awareness of your product or services.
 The channels can be used to target specific demographics and interests.

 - search advertising campaigns

 Price comparison or aggregator websites gather and display prices and special offers from various providers.
 This includes comparison websites for hotels or insurance.
 Users click through on the offers of interest and buy directly from the merchant or from the price comparison portal itself.

 This can be useful for spending your PPC budget in a targeted way.
 Price comparison websites offer you access to qualified leads - ie customers who are actively looking for a product or service like yours.
 The downside of these websites is that you will be up against competitors.